-The ADS7865 offers an unbuffered REF ${\rm IN}$ input with a code-dependent input impedance while featuring a programmable and buffered reference output (REF ${\rm OUT}$).
-The ADS7862 offers a high-impedance (buffered) reference input.
-If an existing ADS7862-based design uses the internal reference of the device and relies on an external resistor divider to adjust the input voltage range of the ADC, migration to the ADS7865 platform requires one of the following conditions:
+The ADS7865 offers an unbuffered REF{IN} input with a code-dependent input impedance while featuring a programmable and buffered reference output (REF{OUT}).
+The ADS7862 offers a high-impedance reference an (buffered) input. lf existing ADS7862-based design uses the internal reference of the device and relies on an external resistor divider to adjust the input voltage range of the ADC, migration to the ADS7865 platform requires one of the following conditions:

-A software change to set up the internal reference

-DAC properly via the DAC register while removing the external resistors; or
+A software change to set up the internal reference DAC properly via the DAC register while removing the external resistors; or